310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/happy_drops.md

   </tr>
   <tr>
     <td>
-      it is not just right or left, but up and down too — your type of [joy] is all up to you
+      it is not just right and left, but up and down too — your type of [joy] is all up to you
       <br>
       so let’s make a place together where you can always be submerged in that [joy]
     </td>